LukasHedegaard/channel-spa-experiments/README.md

     ```bash
     pip install -e .[dev]
     ```
+- Install the `structured-pruning-adapters` library by entering it and executing `"pip install -e ."`.

 ## Run training + pruning 🏃‍♂️
 Please see the `scripts` folder for the scripts used in our experiments.
 Below, you will find the command-line arguments for selecting splora (argument: `"--splora"`) and each of the explored pruning methods (argument:`"--method-type"`, choices: `["weight", "grad", "taylor", "lrp"]`).